6 Simple Ways to Reduce Stress on The Spot

 When I studied meditation through books and classes, I realized that I had been bombarded by my thoughts my entire life and didn’t know that it was possible to notice what I was thinking and then choose something positive to think about.

 In addition to some quick fixes listed below, here are some lifestyle shifts I wanted to leave you with today as well because habits are what will really lower your stress over time.
 Breathe slowly and move slowly throughout your day so you don’t make yourself frenetic.

 Keep saying it with enthusiasm, try writing it and if someone asks you how you’re doing, say that!
-Words are powerful tools of creative energy and creating a habit of thinking positive will make you a less stressed out person.
+Words are powerful tools of creative energy and creating a habit of thinking positively will make you a less stressed-out person.

 I’ve been using this one for years.
 By the time you come up with twelve things you’re grateful for and then try to remember those twelve things a second time, you’ll find you’ve completely forgotten about what you were stressing about.
 It doesn’t have to be something major either.

 It can be a warm bed, a working car, the freedom to choose which job you want, or your favorite food.
 The little things that bring us joy can help alter our mood just thinking about them.

 You can also focus on your higher self, your spirit guides, and angels as something to be grateful for.

 3. Do One Minute Of Very Long Slow Deep Breathing

 Your breath regulates your nervous system.
 Often when we are stressed we are barely breathing or breathing very shallow which makes our brain send an alert to the nervous system that something is wrong.
 Very simply increasing the oxygen content in our bloodstream will alert the brain that all is well.

 Consciously breathing deeply throughout the day could very well help reduce long-term health conditions that could arise from stress.
 It gives you that hakuna matata vibe.
 In a more technical sense, there is also chi (life force) that comes into your body when you breathe.